skyscreen/Ai_Project/Readme.md

-# Deveop recommendations based on H&M data with ensembling models

-2393_2410
+# Deveop project for model & train